agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 **Question #3.
 What is the class’ prediction of the number of P450 genes in this genome based on the best BLAST hits?**

-**Question #4.
-Did any of the genes predicted with your query overlap those found with other queries?
-Why?**
+**Problem #1.
+Were any of the genes predicted by the class found on the same contig accession?
+What does this say about our collective search method and P450 genes in this genome?**

 <a name="p450"></a>
 ## Predicting a Single P450 Gene